acreskeyMoz/R_tools/README.md

 • Copy your root `browsertime-results` into `experiment/data`

-    These scripts are looking for visual metrics (e.g. SpeedIndex, ContenfulSpeedIndex) The name of the folder in which the browsertime.json resides is used as the 'mode'.
+    The name of the folder in which the browsertime.json resides is used as the 'mode'.
     This is a variation (e.g. a browser, preference change, etc).
   ```